RosettaCommons/demos/tutorials/RNA_Modeling/rna_modeling.md

 ```bash
 $> rna_thread.default.linuxgccrelease -fasta fasta.aligned -s 2gis_cut.pdb -o core.pdb
 ```
-This application mutates the nucleotides in `2gis_cut.pdb` to the SAM I-IV riboswitch identities that they align to in the fasta.aligned file.
+This application mutates the sequence in `2gis_cut.pdb` to the SAM I-IV riboswitch identities that they align to in the fasta.aligned file.
 The output of this command should be new threaded model named `core.pdb`.

 Open the output pdb file in PyMOL and make sure it looks correct.
 The new sequence should be `CACGGGAC`.